baillieogrady/baillieogrady.com/content/themes/cloudbudget-gulp.md

 thumbnail: '../images/cloudbudget.jpg'
 ---

 Cloudbudget Gulp is a custom landing page WordPress theme.
 I built it based on a design I discovered [online](https://dribbble.com/shots/8449132-CloudBudget-Business-Landing-Page-Figma-Freebie).
-The main reason I built this was the orange to red gradient overlay on the hero block, I love a good gradient. <mark>Check docs for requirements & installation instructions</mark>.
+The main reason I built this was the orange to red gradient overlay on the hero block, I love a good gradient. <mark>Check docs for requirements</mark>.